Icenium/icenium-cli/for-developers.md

 To compile and run all unit tests, run the following in the console:

 ```
+   $ grunt ts:devall
-   $ grunt test
+   $ npm test
 ```

-Just running the tests is done using `$ npm test`.
-Just compiling the tests is done using `$ grunt ts:devall`.
+The first command compiles the tests, the second one runs them.

 Deploying to iOS
 ===